THE LITOWITZ CREATIVE WRITING GRADUATE PROGRAM

 Important

 All supplemental application materials must be submitted through The Graduate School's application system.
 Please do not send, or have sent, paper copies of any documents.
-If you or your recommenders are having difficulty submitting any component of the application online, and the application system's online help is unable to resolve your problem, please contact the Assistant to the Graduate Program.
+If you or your recommenders are having difficulty submitting any component of the application online, and the application system's online help is unable to resolve your problem, please contact the Graduate Program Coordinator.
 Never have any application materials sent directly to The Graduate School or their Office of Admission.

 In all cases, our department's specifics regarding supplemental application materials supersede those listed on The Graduate School's website, as well as any listed in the application itself.